Skip to main content

 PAOs are usually admitted as an IFAC associate and progress to member status.

-IFAC member organizations participate in our Member Compliance Program.
-The Program helps member organizations understand and follow clear guidelines and benchmarks to ensure high-quality performance and champion international standards’ adoption and implementation.
+All IFAC associates and members participate in our Member Compliance Program.
+The program helps member organizations understand and follow clear guidelines and benchmarks to ensure high-quality performance and champion international standards’ adoption and implementation.
 It also supports continual improvements in development areas.

-The Compliance Program operates in accordance with agreed upon due process and working procedures.
-It is overseen by IFAC Board.
+The Compliance Program operates in accordance with agreed upon due process and working procedures and is overseen by IFAC Board.

-The Compliance Program’s two principal outputs are member-produced status updates and IFAC-produced assessments that highlight adoption and implementation advancements, challenges, and opportunities for further collaboration and partnerships.
-These updates and assessments power IFAC’s ability to report on the global status of international standards.
+The Compliance Program’s two principal outputs are member-produced status updates and IFAC-produced PAO and country assessments that highlight advancements in the adoption and implementation of international standards, challenges, and opportunities for further collaboration and partnerships.
+These updates and assessments power IFAC’s reports on the global status of international standards.

 Learn about international standards’ adoption status and how IFAC member organizations support adoption and implementation by visiting our global impact map.